lily-sf888/my-chakra/README.md

 chakras.
 Each chakra focuses on different parts of us, and we can do meditation and yoga stretches to focus and unblock energies on these parts.
 Users are then able to write about what they learned about the chakra.
-This app is useful for anyone who wants to achieve more balance between mind and body.
+This app is useful for anyone who wants to have more balance in their lives.

 ##UX